mcbsd1/mcbsd1.github.io/scrnaseq-course-d1.md

 We will cover:

-- Introduction to course.
+- Introduction to the course.
 - Basic Unix.
 - Introduction to HAWK.
 - Basic Unix Continued.
+- Fetching the scrnaseq nextflow pipeline.
+- Setting up the pipeline for execution.
-- Fetch data with nf-core/fetchngs pipeline.
+- Running the pipeline.

 ---